 We feel that we have a duty to save the property from further destruction by all means available to us.
 We believe that Boleskine House is an important piece of Scottish heritage, and that it has the potential to bring business into the local economy and to provide outlets for educational resources on Scottish history and heritage.
-Furthermore, we consider that Boleskine House can be transformed from an abandoned and unmaintained plot of land into a place that can serve both local and international communities who share an interest in the house.
+Furthermore, we consider that Boleskine House can be transformed from an abandoned and unmaintained plot of land into a place that can serve both local, national and international communities who share an interest in the house.

 In the following section, we wish to provide clear information so that interested parties will understand the components for the project.

 According to a recent estimated budget works survey that was carried out in April 2019, a complete restoration of the fire-damaged Boleskine House will cost in the region of £730,000.
 This estimate uses the BCIS re-building rates, and is broken down into percentages for the different building components, adapting these rates to suit the specific situation at Boleskine House.
 This was before the 2019 fire, which has now damaged the building further and increased the rebuild costs.

-However, it is safe to say that the restoration of Boleskine House will be what is known as a conservation deficit, meaning that it is a loss-making endeavour.
+The restoration of Boleskine House will be what is known as a conservation deficit, meaning that it is a loss-making endeavour.
 It is for this reason that we will seek whatever assistance we can through publicly accessible grants and crowdfunding campaigns.